 Comments and Discussion on Provost’s Speech at Faculty Assembly

 Gordon Pettit: The Provost announced that our Gen Ed would be moved into the 21st Century.
-Therefore, he recommended that since students in the 21st century are more likely than not to have a job, or multiple jobs outside the area of their major, we should expand the Gen Ed requirement.
+Therefore, she recommended that since students in the 21st century are more likely than not to have a job, or multiple jobs outside the area of their major, we should expand the Gen Ed requirement.

 Krista Bowers-Sharpe: Why can’t we add more Gen Ed requirements?